FranBarri/FranBarri/README.md

 <h2 style="font-weight: bold;">Projects</h2>
 <ul>
   <li>MPV made for a Hackathon, a wallet for kids.</li>
-  <li>Java project: a 2D game and a simulated system based on the 2022 World Cup sticker album.</li>
+  <li>Java projects: a 2D game, a simulated system based on the 2022 World Cup sticker album and an game based on math that possess a graphic user interface.</li>
   <li>Python script for web scraping: Automates web scraping and data extraction from a website.</li>
   <li>Python project: a game that involves falling letters on the screen, requiring the user to type a word with those letters.</li>
 </ul>